Guidewire/ansible-role-ssh-keybased-auth/README.md

-# SSH keybased authentication setup
+# SSH key-based authentication setup

 ## Summary
 This role manages local users and SSH-keys in a centralized way.

 ## Prerequisite
 A team should store their public SSH-keys in any Git repo which is accessible without authorization from Ansible host.
-All the keys filenames should match the mask _*_*.pub_.
+All the keys filenames should match the mask "\*\_\*.pub".

 ## Variables
 | Variable             | Required  | Default | Description                                 |